VA Loan Guide: Eligibility, Best Lenders and How to Apply

 ProsCons

-You’ll get a lower rate for a forever home.
+You’ll get a lower rate on your VA home loan.

 You may be able to write off the points on your taxes if they were used to buy your home or tap equity for home improvements.